 - Cucalorus endorses reckless behavior, generally.

 The Works-in-Progress program plays on the double meaning of the word “progress” by supporting films in-production by progressive filmmakers exploring social justice.
-The program creates an intimate opportunity for artists to share unfinished works and engage unexpected audiences in the filmmaking process.
-The program will showcase ten projects and provide direct financial support to at least 15 filmmakers through honorariums, travel stipends, lodging, airfare and rental fees with a special focus on supporting North Carolina filmmakers.
+The program creates an intimate opportunity for artists to share unfinished works and engage target audiences in the filmmaking process.
+The program will showcase up to ten projects and provide direct financial support to at least 15 filmmakers through honorariums, travel stipends, lodging, airfare and rental fees with a special focus on supporting North Carolina filmmakers.
 The program includes community engagement events, public and private screenings, impact strategy sessions, and one-on-one consultations.
-Films in the 2012 program focused on homelessness, poverty, race, agriculture, women’s rights, global economics, and education.
-The Works-in-Progress program is a partnership between Alternate ROOTS, Working Films, the Southern Documentary Fund and is funded in part by the North Carolina Arts Council.
+Films in the 2013 program focused on the criminal justice system, reproductive rights, race, mental health, and the South.
+The Works-in-Progress program is a partnership between Alternate ROOTS, Working Films, the Southern Documentary Fund and is funded in part by the North Carolina Arts Council and Alternate ROOTS.